Pornography in Hungary

 The history of pornography in Hungary mainly dates from the period after the fall of communism in 1989.
 The production and distribution of pornography was illegal under their Socialist system, but the laws were liberalised with the fall of the Hungarian People's Republic.
 Permissive government policies soon propelled the country to the forefront of the European pornography industry.
 Several foreign directors were attracted to the country's liberal legislation.
 Eventually, domestic producers began to prosper as well, and several actresses became prominent within the industry.

+It is illegal to display or promote pornography along with homosexuality and gender change to minors under 18 by July 2021.

 History

 During the communist era, pornography was considered a product of Western decadence, and was illegal.
 The laws were liberalised with the fall of the Hungarian People's Republic.

+In 2021 Hungary's parliament passed a law that bans display or promote pornography, including gender change or homosexuality to anyone under 18 years old.

 Characteristics

 Pornography produced in Hungary is distinct from the more widespread U.S. pornography in several ways.
 A number of young women tried to seek their fortune in the capital.
 As the highly successful performer Mya Diamond says: "I come from a small village.
 I wanted to flee poverty and help my brothers and my mother financially."
 This results in women appearing much more natural than their U.S. counterparts, with the absence of most forms of body modification, like surgical enhancement, tattoos or piercings.